Statutory School Information

 The Most Recent Key Stage 2 Results

-Key Stage 2 SATs results for the past two/three years are to be found on our 'useful information' page.
+Our Key Stage 2 Results for 2019 can be found on our useful information page: Key Stage 2 tests were not carried out in 2020 due to the COVID19 Pandemic.
+We have not published our Key Stage 2 SATs results for 2016, 2017 or 2018 as we have had small cohorts of under 5 children.
 Please be aware that our cohorts are small and fluctuate from year to year in number, in ability and in level of SEND.
-Each child in recent years has accounted for between 10% and 33%.
-We are proud of all of our children's achievements.
+Each child in recent years has accounted for between 8% and 100%.
+We are proud of all of our children's achievements and they have made good progress from their starting points.

-The following link takes you to the DfE school performance tables website for our school. http://www.education.gov.uk/cgi-bin/schools/performance/school.pl?urn=120178&superview=pri
+The following link takes you to the DfE school performance tables website for our school. https://www.compare-school-performance.service.gov.uk/school/144847/exton-and-greetham-cofe-primary-school As we opened as an academy in March 2018, the following link will take you to the DfE performance tables for before academisation. http://www.education.gov.uk/cgi-bin/schools/performance/school.pl?urn=120178&superview=pri

 Information about our school curriculum can be found on our 'curriculum' page and on class pages.
 Please see the link below.